helm/helm/docs/using_helm.md

 A *Chart* is a Helm package.
 It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
-Think of it like a Homebrew formula or an `apt` or `rpm` package for Kubernetes.
+Think of it like the Kubernetes equivalent of a Homebrew formula, an Apt dpkg, or a Yum RPM file.

 A *Repository* is the place where charts can be collected and shared.
 It's like Perl's [CPAN archive](http://www.cpan.org) or the